Parker-Hannifin Co. (NYSE:PH) Shares Sold by Sumitomo Mitsui Trust Holdings Inc.

-Sumitomo Mitsui Trust Holdings Inc. cut its stake in shares of Parker-Hannifin Co.
-(NYSE:PH – Free Report) by 2.0% in the 3rd quarter, Holdings Channel reports.
+Sumitomo Mitsui Trust Holdings Inc. lowered its stake in Parker-Hannifin Co.
+(NYSE:PH – Free Report) by 2.0% in the third quarter, according to the company in its most recent disclosure with the SEC.
 The institutional investor owned 557,983 shares of the industrial products company’s stock after selling 11,237 shares during the quarter.
-Sumitomo Mitsui Trust Holdings Inc.’s holdings in Parker-Hannifin were worth $217,346,000 at the end of the most recent quarter.
+Sumitomo Mitsui Trust Holdings Inc. owned about 0.43% of Parker-Hannifin worth $217,346,000 as of its most recent filing with the SEC.

-Other institutional investors and hedge funds have also made changes to their positions in the company.
-Cetera Advisor Networks LLC grew its holdings in shares of Parker-Hannifin by 8.1% during the 1st quarter.
-Cetera Advisor Networks LLC now owns 1,496 shares of the industrial products company’s stock worth $425,000 after purchasing an additional 112 shares during the period.
-Panagora Asset Management Inc. lifted its position in Parker-Hannifin by 69.8% during the first quarter.
-Panagora Asset Management Inc. now owns 3,869 shares of the industrial products company’s stock valued at $1,098,000 after buying an additional 1,591 shares in the last quarter.
-Prudential PLC purchased a new stake in Parker-Hannifin during the first quarter worth approximately $687,000.
-Moors & Cabot Inc. increased its position in shares of Parker-Hannifin by 270.8% in the first quarter.
-Moors & Cabot Inc. now owns 2,718 shares of the industrial products company’s stock worth $771,000 after acquiring an additional 1,985 shares in the last quarter.
-Finally, Vanguard Group Inc. raised its stake in shares of Parker-Hannifin by 2.0% in the 1st quarter.
-Vanguard Group Inc. now owns 9,849,497 shares of the industrial products company’s stock valued at $2,794,892,000 after acquiring an additional 190,889 shares during the period.
-82.25% of the stock is currently owned by institutional investors and hedge funds.
+Other hedge funds have also modified their holdings of the company.
+Vanguard Group Inc. raised its stake in shares of Parker-Hannifin by 2.0% during the first quarter.
+Vanguard Group Inc. now owns 9,849,497 shares of the industrial products company’s stock valued at $2,794,892,000 after purchasing an additional 190,889 shares during the period.
+State Street Corp grew its holdings in Parker-Hannifin by 0.8% during the 2nd quarter.
+State Street Corp now owns 5,559,538 shares of the industrial products company’s stock valued at $2,168,442,000 after purchasing an additional 41,684 shares in the last quarter.
+JPMorgan Chase & Co. increased its holdings in Parker-Hannifin by 1.6% during the 2nd quarter.
+JPMorgan Chase & Co. now owns 3,190,496 shares of the industrial products company’s stock worth $1,244,421,000 after purchasing an additional 50,787 shares during the last quarter.
+Geode Capital Management LLC boosted its stake in shares of Parker-Hannifin by 2.2% during the 2nd quarter.
+Geode Capital Management LLC now owns 2,696,078 shares of the industrial products company’s stock valued at $1,048,800,000 after buying an additional 58,698 shares during the last quarter.
+Finally, Charles Schwab Investment Management Inc. grew its position in shares of Parker-Hannifin by 1.3% during the first quarter.
+Charles Schwab Investment Management Inc. now owns 1,990,847 shares of the industrial products company’s stock worth $564,923,000 after buying an additional 24,977 shares in the last quarter.
+82.25% of the stock is currently owned by hedge funds and other institutional investors.

 Parker-Hannifin Announces Dividend

-The business also recently declared a quarterly dividend, which was paid on Friday, December 1st.
-Shareholders of record on Monday, November 13th were issued a $1.48 dividend.
-The ex-dividend date of this dividend was Friday, November 10th.
-This represents a $5.92 annualized dividend and a dividend yield of 1.28%.
-Parker-Hannifin’s dividend payout ratio is currently 32.87%.
+The firm also recently declared a quarterly dividend, which was paid on Friday, December 1st.
+Stockholders of record on Monday, November 13th were issued a dividend of $1.48 per share.
+This represents a $5.92 dividend on an annualized basis and a dividend yield of 1.28%.
+The ex-dividend date was Friday, November 10th.
+Parker-Hannifin’s dividend payout ratio (DPR) is 32.87%.

 Parker-Hannifin Profile